voteflux/flux-docs/docs/constitutions/aus-act.rst

 and address such that it matches the electoral roll.
 Other required details include methods of contact, an email address is required, a phone number is optional.
-Their membership application is to be submitted through Flux’s website, at https://voteflux.org.
-Members may resign or revoke their membership through the resignation feature on the member’s membership details page.
-There is only one category of membership, and members are always referred to as ‘members’.
+Their membership application is to be submitted through Flux's website, at https://voteflux.org.
+Members may resign or revoke their membership through the resignation feature on the member's membership details page.
+There is only one category of membership, and members are always referred to as 'members'.

 Members retain membership by retaining membership to the federal Flux party.